 Write drunk, edit sober.
 (Ernest Hemingway)

 That is another absolute truth for writers of any kind.
-Certainly, drunk is not meant literally here, still, any writer knows that feeling of being a bit besotted by the idea under writing.
+Certainly, drunk is not meant literally here; still, any writer knows that feeling of being a bit besotted by the idea under the writing.
 When you caught the necessary state and vibe, you often see and feel the whole piece of writing in your mind and will wish not to stop until the last line is dropped on paper or screen.
-That’s the stage of pure creativity and it would be a big mistake to interrupt it: don’t hesitate, get dip into the process and write until the last full stop is reached.
+That’s the stage of pure creativity, and it would be a big mistake to interrupt it: don’t hesitate, get dip into the process and write until the last full stop is reached.
 Still, never ever show the result to the public: always take time to review and edit with a sober and concentrated mind.
 This will let you see the small mistakes, misprints, duplication, poorly structured sentences, and phrases.
-This will enable you to provide your reader with high-quality well-structured copy, which is the highest form of respect.
-So, in other words, write with the hot heart, but edit with the cold head.
+This will enable you to provide your reader with high-quality, well-structured copy, which is the highest form of respect.
+So, in other words, write with a hot heart, but edit with a cold head.

 The first draft of everything is shit.
 (Ernest Hemingway)